Update on Quebec: Legal Developments

 As of February 2005, eight months after the psychological harassment provisions of the Labour Standards Act (the "L.S.A.") came into force, 1580 psychological harassment complaints have been filed and are being processed by the Labour Standards Commission.

 The new provisions that came into force June 1, 2004 grant all employees the right to a work environment free from psychological harassment.
 This right has become a minimum standard of employment.
-Employers in Quebec must take appropriate measures to ensure that this right is respected, otherwise they can be held liable.
+Employers in

 The L.S.A. defines psychological harassment as follows: "any vexatious behaviour in the form of repeated and hostile or unwanted conduct, verbal comments, actions or gestures, that affects an employee's dignity or psychological or physical integrity and that results in a harmful work environment for the employee.
 A single serious incidence of such behaviour that has a lasting harmful effect on an employee may also constitute psychological harassment."